VChecherynda/the-movie-watcher-front-end/README.md

   - react-bootstrap ( for simplify customizing app )
   - react-router-dom ( for routing )
   - react-redux ( for global store )
+  - prop-types ( for checking types which transmits into components )
   - formik ( for simplify input validation )
   - reselect ( simple selector library to make complex selector and compute derived data ) ...